Code-Institute-Submissions/acme-events/README.md

 To prevent accidentaly sign out, confirmation is required before signing out.

 ### Newsletter Sign Up
 The site features a newsletter sign up form embedded into the footer of all pages.
 This form is quick and easy to complete and integrated with MailChimp for maxmimum convenience to the site owner or marketing team.
+Users can self-select a "group" according to their interests, allowing them to receive less frequent and more targetted emails of genuine interest and relevance to them.

 ### Additional Features
 In addition, the site uses custom 404 and 500 handlers to present the user with a UI in keeping with the rest of the site (avoiding causing undue alarm or disorientation) and a link to return 'Home', ie. the site's landing page.